DarleneQing/bloem/Implmentation Plan.md

 - Roles: USER (default) and ADMIN only

 **Item Status Lifecycle:**
-- Non-activated users: `WARDROBE_PUBLIC` ⟷ `WARDROBE_PRIVATE`
+- All users: Items start with status `WARDROBE`
-- Activated sellers add: `WARDROBE → RACK → LISTED → SOLD`
+- Activated sellers add: `WARDROBE → RACK → SOLD`
+- Privacy managed at wardrobe level (future implementation)
+- `LISTED` status will be added in Phase 4 (Market Management)
-- Items can only be listed on ONE market at a time
+- Items can only be listed on ONE market at a time (Phase 4)
 - SOLD items are permanent (historical record)

 **Market & Vendor Capacity:**